drgcheatsheet/drgcheatsheet/src/content/enemies.md

 The following section has some tips regarding specific enemy types or enemies.

+- Exploders don't detonate when headshotting or hitting them in the head.
+- You can shoot the projectiles of a spitballer.
+This is especially easy with something like the Gunner's Minigun.

 <h3 id="detonator">Detonator</h3>

 - Don’t panic if a detonator spawns, they are quite slow